 - Ready to dive in and implement a proven competitive strategy at your firm?
 Take our Visible Firm® course through Hinge University and turn your firm into a high-growth leader.

-- If you’ve ever struggled to differentiate your firm from your competitors, our newest online course is for you: Find Your Competitive Advantage: Differentiation, Positioning & Messaging.
+- If you’ve ever struggled to differentiate your firm from your competitors, our online course is for you: Find Your Competitive Advantage: Differentiation, Positioning & Messaging.